Welcome to the English Department at Moorpark College

 -

-produce a research paper, demonstrating familiarity with research techniques, note-taking, organization, and documentation using current MLA guidelines.
+produce a 5-7 page research paper, demonstrating familiarity with research techniques, note-taking, organization, and documentation using current MLA guidelines.

 Course Learning Outcomes (CLO’s)